PathToGreat/future-me-react/replit.md

 - User profiles are stored at `/users/{userId}`, containing personal information, onboarding status, current lifestyle metrics, and Life Zone scores.
 - Daily tracking data is stored in a subcollection `/users/{userId}/dailyData/{yyyy-mm-dd}`, capturing daily ratings for sleep, activity, nutrition, and stress.
 - User habits are stored in a subcollection `/users/{userId}/habits/{habitId}`, containing title, zoneId, streak, lastCompletedDate, completionHistory (array of dates), and createdAt timestamp.
+- User achievements are stored in a subcollection `/users/{userId}/achievements/{achievementId}`, containing id, name, description, category, iconEmoji, and earnedAt timestamp.
+Achievements are awarded automatically when specific conditions are met and duplicate awards are prevented through idempotent Firestore writes.

 ### Development Environment